DONGChuan/DONGChuan.github.io/_posts/2016-04-13-SpringMVC-Annotation-In-Controller.md

 ## @RequestParam

 It is used to **bind request parameters to a method parameter in the controller**.
-Not mix with `@PathVariable` which is used to obtain some placeholder from the uri only.
+Do not mix it with `@PathVariable` which is used to obtain placeholders from the uri only.

 As usual, we do it like this `request.getParameter("name")`, now with annotation: